crashoverride777/swifty-ads/README.md

     // maybe show custom ad or something similar
 }

-Note: When these return false the helper will try to load preload an ad again.
+// When these return false the helper will try to load preload an ad again.
 ```

 - To remove Banner Ads, for example during gameplay